gullipalli-nagabhushan/plant-disease-detection-system/README.md

 This project is licensed under the MIT License - see the LICENSE file for more information.

 ## Acknowledgments
-TensorFlow for providing powerful machine learning tools.
+- TensorFlow for providing powerful machine learning tools.
-OpenCV for offering image processing capabilities.
+- OpenCV for offering image processing capabilities.
-Kaggle Plant Disease Dataset for supplying the dataset used to train the model.
+- Kaggle Plant Disease Dataset for supplying the dataset used to train the model.
-Flask for the web framework.
+- Streamlit for the web framework.